 - For neighborhood plantings, residents are asked for their input on the types of trees they’d like.
 The most popular choices are small, flowering trees.

-- We check up on a sampling of our trees by sending our summer interns out to assess their health 1-2 years later.
+- We check up on a sampling of our trees by sending our TreeKeepers out to assess their health around 2 years later.

 A sampling of species